Homework at Undershaw

 Key Stage 2 Homework

 In key stage 2, our students can choose to complete one homework activity a week from a range of suggestions that are relevant to the current thematic learning topic.
-Here is an example of a Key Stage 2 homework choice grid.
+Here is this year’s Key Stage 2 homework choice grid.

 In key stage 2, students are encouraged to read daily as part of their homework, and we use the online programme ‘Mathletics’ for weekly numeracy homework.
 Students are set no more than two tasks at a time to complete – there is always the opportunity to complete more if they would like!